paparipe/tic-tac-toe/README.md

 Was a bit of a challenge but tried to do it using only the PyGame Docs and looking up general Python Documentation

-Probably spent around 3 to 4 hours on the first master commit, 8 to 10 including initial studying time
+Probably spent around 5 to 6 hours on the first master commit, 8 to 10 including initial studying time

 Gonna keep adjusting it just to practice some Python and Pygame and figure out

+# 27-01-2024 15h03
+Cleaned up a bit of code today, tried to play around with Python objects and make cleaner code.

+Worked out well, took me around 1 to 2 hours with smoke breaks

+Thought about creating new files to start thinking of a directory organization for more complex projects

+But decided against it cause this code is extremely short, 200 line Tic Tac Toe is pretty decent I think

+Will look at my own code in a few years to see how much growth there was